eflumerf/styleguide/dune-daq-cppguide.md

 Note that this guide is not a C++ tutorial: we assume that the reader is familiar with the language.

+## Background [DUNE VERSION]

+C++ is the main development language of DUNE's DAQ software processes.
+As every C++ programmer knows, the language has many powerful features, but this power brings with it complexity, which in turn can make code more bug-prone and harder to read and maintain.

+The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code.
+These rules exist to keep the code base manageable while still allowing coders to use C++ language features productively.
+While it will take a certain amount of time to learn these rules and adhering to them may mean that creating a piece of code that "just works" would take a little longer than it otherwise would, the payoff in terms of reduced debugging time and increased readability will be well worth it.

+Note that this guide is not a C++ tutorial: we assume that the reader is familiar with the language.

 ### Goals of the Style Guide

 Why do we have this document?